maebug/Kolo/FineTuningGuide.md

 - **LoraRank:**

   - Defines the rank (i.e., the number of low-rank factors) used in the LoRA (Low-Rank Adaptation) approach.
-A higher rank allows the model to capture more nuanced information but increases the number of additional parameters and computational requirements.
+A higher rank allows the model to capture more nuanced information but increases the number of additional parameters and memory requirements.

 - **LoraAlpha:**